valkey-io/valkey-rfc/Bloom.md

 2. bf.bloom_expansion_rate: Controls the default expansion rate.
 When create operations (BF.ADD/MADD) are used, bloom objects created will use the expansion rate specified by this config.
 This controls the capacity of the new filter that gets added to the list of filters as a result of scaling.
-3. bf.bloom_fp_rate: Controls the default false positive rate that new bloom objects created (from BF.ADD/MADD) will use.
+3. bf.bloom_fp_rate: Controls the default false-positive rate that new bloom objects created (from BF.ADD/MADD) will use.

 ### Constants
 1. bloom_large_item_threshold: Memory usage of a bloom object beyond which bloom objects are exempted from defrag operations